EhabLama/messenger-bot/README.md

 # Messenger Bot

-This is a Node.js-based Facebook Messenger bot for handling various product-related queries.
-It integrates with a MySQL database and uses Sendinblue for sending email notifications.
+This project is a backend service for a Facebook Messenger bot, developed using Node.js.
+It handles various product-related queries by integrating with a MySQL database for data storage and retrieval.
+Additionally, it leverages Sendinblue for sending email notifications about product purchases.
+The tech stack includes Node.js for the server-side logic, MySQL for the database, Sendinblue for email services, and Ngrok for local development and testing with Facebook's webhooks.
+The bot supports commands to fetch product descriptions, prices, and shipping information, enhancing user interaction with automated responses.

 ## Features